Popovich sees Australia as World Cup basketball threat

-MELBOURNE, Australia (AP) — Team USA coach Gregg Popovich sees Australia as a title threat at the upcoming FIFA World Cup in China.
+MELBOURNE, Australia (AP) — Team USA coach Gregg Popovich sees Australia as a title threat at the upcoming World Cup in China.

 He’ll soon find out how much of a threat when the teams meet Thursday in the first of two exhibition games in Melbourne.
 A record Australian basketball crowd of 50,000 is forecast for the match at Marvel Stadium.
 The second game is set for Saturday.